Edholm/seen/README.md

 seen
 ====

 Manages history of watched TV-Shows.
+Not very pretty, but it works.